Last Updated on March 13, 2023 by Dominique de Merteuil

 2. A late 1960s new with tags Claire Sandra for Lucie Ann marabou, rhinestone, and nylon chiffon gown and robe set in the most vibrant orange mango coral.
 It was straight out of Lisa Douglas’s (Ava Gabor in Green Acres) wardrobe.
 To die for.
 One of the best pieces of vintage lingerie/loungewear that has ever passed through my hands.
 A true collector’s item.

 3. Bill Tice 1970s gold lame backless jumpsuit.
 The epitome of 1970s glam and sex appeal along with being very rare.
-It was sold to a favorite type of client: one who not only collects, but wears what she collects.
+It was sold to a favourite type of client: one who not only collects but wears what she collects.
 She looked amazing in it when it was worn to an art gala in NYC.

 Dominique de Merteuil: What are your favourite vintage brands and are they hard to find?

 Dominique de Merteuil: What is in your wardrobe?
 Do you personally wear vintage clothes on a daily basis?